 Surveillance Program Procedures

 At Biocytogen Boston Animal Facility, a sentinel cage is maintained per Inovive rack that receives pooled soiled bedding at routine cage changes.
-This sentinel cage represents the whole cages on the rack via the dirty bedding.
+This sentinel cage represents the whole cages on the rack via the bedding.
 A couple of animals are housed in the sentinel cage to stir up the dust to allow particulate to migrate to the sentinel cage filter.
 The same sentinel cage filter must remain in place for the entire monitoring period of 13-weeks (a quarter) and then the filter is submitted to CRL Laboratory Testing Management for rodent pathogen screens.

 Sentinel Pathogen Test Profile & Schedule